ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 ## Building compiled wheels with GitHub Actions

 With the mypyc branch functional and pretty fast, it was time to automate building the wheels.
-Not only does this make the release process easier, but it also means I can easily build wheels for platforms I don't have access to (eg. MacOS).
+Not only does this make the release process easier, but **it also means I can easily build wheels for platforms I don't have access to**, like MacOS.

-To make the CI configuration process easier I finally took a look at [cibuildwheel].
-I won't go into my exact process since it was basically trial and error + my many dumb mistakes 😅 [^10] but here's some noteworthy takeaways:
+To make the CI configuration process easier, I finally took a look at [cibuildwheel].
+I won't go into my exact process since it was basically trial and error + my many dumb mistakes 😅 [^10] but here are some noteworthy takeaways:

-- If you're using `setuptools-scm`, you will probably want to do a full clone on CI so the tag history is still available by build time
+- If you're using `setuptools-scm`, you might have to do a full clone on CI so the tag history is still available by build time

-- Read cibuildwheel's documentation before writing any configuration!
-Seriously, if I did I wouldn't have to make [this commit][read-the-bloody-docs] adding `{project}` to the test command
+- **Read cibuildwheel's documentation before writing any configuration!** Seriously, if I did I wouldn't have to make [this commit][read-the-bloody-docs] adding `{project}` to the test command

 - Set `CIBW_BUILD_VERBOSITY` to at least `1` because it will make debugging build errors (and trust me you will get some!) so much nicer

-- if wheel sizes are an issue then passing `debug_level=0` to mypyc.build.mypycify might help by stripping all debug information.
+- If wheel sizes are an issue then passing `debug_level=0` to `mypyc.build.mypycify` should help by stripping all debug information.
 Not great if you hit a bunch of segfaults or similar though, so it's a tradeoff

-So yeah 20-ish commits later I had a basic but functional setup which could compile wheels for x86-64 Windows, MacOS, and Linux from CPython 3.6 to CPython 3.10.
+So yeah, 20-ish commits later I had a basic but functional setup which could compile wheels for x86-64 Windows, MacOS, and Linux from CPython 3.6 to CPython 3.10.
 Universial2 and ARM variants were also supported for the shiny M1 platform.
 The workflow is a bit slow, but that's expected and not a big deal.

 If you're curious, you can find the workflow here: [ichard26/black-mypyc-wheels]